-Based on the understanding that the Bible is the ultimate standard for our faith, membership in the church is based on a profession of faith, not on adhering to a particular creed.
-New members are asked to profess their faith in the triune God - Father, Son, and Holy Spirit - and to commit themselves to faithful conduct in the church and in the world.
-Additionally, United Church ministers are required to be in "essential agreement" with the 20 Articles of Faith set out in The Basis of Union.
+Based on the understanding that the Bible is the ultimate standard for our faith, membership in The United Church of Canada is based on a profession of faith, not on adhering to a particular creed.
+New members are asked to profess their faith in the triune God—Father, Son, and Holy Spirit—and to commit themselves to faithful conduct in the church and in the world.
+Additionally, United Church ministers are required to be in "essential agreement" with the the four statements of faith found in the Doctrine section of The Basis of Union.

 The Bible is central to The United Church of Canada.
 As a source of wisdom, personal prayer, and devotion, we believe the Bible can bring us closer to God.
 It remains one of our best ways of experiencing God's continuing work of creation and liberation in the world, while offering us forgiveness, healing, and new life in Jesus.